Podcast Copyright Rules Checker: Which Music Rights You Need in 60 Seconds

 Indie artist tracks

 When you work with an indie artist, the same person or small team may control both the song and the recording, which can make deals feel more flexible.
 That does not remove the need for a clear written agreement that says exactly what you can do.
-Your license should spell out media, term, territory, and whether ads, social clips, and video are allowed.
+Your license should spell out media, term, territory, and, if ads, social clips, and video are allowed.

 Label tracks / commercial releases